amplify-holding/master_api_key/README.md

 ### Building the Gem ###
 Use the build gem script if you want a simple way to setup your workstation for development.
 The script goes through several steps before verifting the build.
-1. The RSpec unit tests are run against master_api_key
+1. The RSpec unit and integration tests are run against master_api_key
 2. The gem is built and installed in the current ruby environment
-3. Scaffolding for the rails-api-authenticator example app are generated ...(Please Note) If the scaffolding already exists, it will not override them.
-...This is default rails behavior.
-4. The Rspec integration tests are run within the example app.

 Once all tests are green, then it should be safe to push the gem to the repository.